Softwareschmiede/esp3-packet/readme.md

 # esp3-packet
-This module parses a vaild esp3 buffer to an esp3 packet.
+This module parses vaild esp3 buffer to esp3 packetes.
-It splits all information out of the buffer, except of the "user data".
+It extracts all information out of the buffer, except of the "user data".
 Therefore you need to know the EEP.

 ## Usage